 Once you've got your thesis statement drafted, you have the foundation you need to develop a bare bones outline for your synthesis essay.
 Developing an outline might seem like it's a waste of your precious time, but if you develop your outline well, it will actually save you time when you start writing your essay.

 With that in mind, we recommend spending 5 to 10 minutes outlining your synthesis essay.
-If you use a bare-bones outline like the one below, labelling each piece of content that you need to include in your essay draft, you should be able to develop out the most important pieces of the synthesis before you even draft the actual essay.
+If you use a bare-bones outline like the one below, labeling each piece of content that you need to include in your essay draft, you should be able to develop out the most important pieces of the synthesis before you even draft the actual essay.

 To help you see how this can work on test day, we've created a sample outline for you.
 You can even memorize this outline to help you out on test day!
 In the outline below, you'll find places to fill in a thesis statement, body paragraph topic sentences, evidence from the sources provided, and commentary: